ericmoritz/experiments/simplerestish/README.rst

 http.deleted(): restish.http.Response
    Returns a 200 OK

+We don't have to worry about HEAD or OPTION because restish handles those for us.

 Generic serialization of returned dictionaries
 -----------------------------------------------
 HTTP has a standard mechanism to determine what format the client wants the